 - Only download a file from websites that you completely trust.
 For example, a user manual that is not from the manufacturer’s website.
 If you open the file and do not see a user manual, you have been infected by something.

 - Before clicking on a link on a website or in your email, roll your mouse cursor over the link before clicking it.
 You should see a small window pop up somewhere (e.g., near your cursor or at the bottom of your screen) that shows where the link will be taking you.
-If it does not look right, do not click it.
-For example, if you roll your cursor over this link: www.google.com, you will see it takes you to Google.
-This link takes you to Yahoo: www.google.com.
+If it does not look right, do not click it!
+For example, if you roll your cursor over this link: www.google.com, you will see it takes you to Google, but this link takes you to Yahoo: www.google.com.

 - Keep all of your software up-to-date.
-Every time you get a notice to update your software, do it.
+Every time you get a notice to update your software, DO IT, no matter what it costs.
 These updates may block recently-discovered infections.

 - If you use Windows XP or Windows Server 2003, upgrade to Windows 10 or Windows Server 2012 as soon as possible.
 Microsoft is constantly and automatically updating their latest software to protect your data better than ever.

 - If you give a service technician access to your system, make sure to close the access when done and reboot your computer, as well.
 Do not allow 24/7 access to your computer system to anyone.